 We went with a Maui Platinum River Motorhome and loved it!
 A 6-berth motorhome, it was the perfect size for 3 adults to spread out and have plenty of space.
-It was equipped with everything we needed including a kitchen with cooktop, pots and pans, utensils, cups and so on, a fridge, microwave and more.
-Of course, there’s also a toilet, shower, three sleeping areas (we only used two), a dining area and chill-out space at the back as well as picnic table and chairs for al fresco dining.
+It was equipped with everything we needed including a kitchen with a cooktop, pots and pans, utensils, cups and so on, a fridge, microwave and more.
+Of course, there’s also a toilet, shower, three sleeping areas (we only used two), a dining area and a chill-out space at the back as well as a picnic table and chairs for al fresco dining.
 Again, we loved it and found the size perfect for the three of us.

 The motorhome you choose will depend on your budget and the number of people travelling with you so the price can be less if you’re on a tighter budget.
-Like I said, you’ll find all the options on Motorhome Republic so finding the right one isn’t hard.
+As I said, you’ll find all the options on Motorhome Republic so finding the right one isn’t hard.
 If you do have the budget, I recommend the Maui Platinum River Motorhome, it was excellent!
 One note about the price for our rental (below) is it includes the ‘Maui Inclusive Pack,’ an optional cost totalling NZD$550 (for 10 days), which reduced our liability reduction to nil and gave us a whole bunch of extras, like snow chains, picnic chairs, wifi etc.

 Cost: NZD $1,601 for 10 days hire